yktoo/yktoo.com/content/blog/0322/index.en.md

 ## Sofia airport {#sofia-airport}

-[Sofia][wiki:en:Sofia], the capital of Bulgaria and the largest Bulgarian city, has the population of some **1.4 millon** people.
+{{< wiki "Sofia" "en" "Sofia" >}}, the capital of Bulgaria and the largest Bulgarian city, has the population of some **1.4 millon** people.
 A curious fact: Bulgarians pronounce the name of the city stressing the first syllable: S**o**fia.

 Sofia airport is located nearby the city and is surrounded by vast green landscape, with slopes bearing mysterious inscriptions.
 I wonder if they are some sort of letters to aliens, or simply dilapidated design elements.
 {{< imgfig "https://2.bp.blogspot.com/-MRt0x__RnpY/WQ3-d6FEKxI/AAAAAAAAp5Y/xvo5748XsGwTumHRw91Cv-CNBDVq2nnRQCPcB/s1600/dsc04861.picasaweb.jpg" "Airpot landscape inscriptions." >}}

-Once you step outside of the airport building, the view of the [Vitosha mountain][wiki:en:Vitosha] catches your eye.
+Once you step outside of the airport building, the view of the {{< wiki "Vitosha" "en" "Vitosha mountain" >}} catches your eye.
 We're not really used to this in Holland.
 {{< imgfig "https://4.bp.blogspot.com/-4-qLMow7dh4/WQ3-d9Q4s9I/AAAAAAAAp5g/I4DsH6SiGd4F4HY8VYh8gH3j0Mzr6GhkQCPcB/s1600/dsc04862.picasaweb.jpg" "Vitosha mountain." >}}

 ## Sofia subway {#sofia-metro}

 The transport connection between the airport and the city is great thanks to the direct subway line, which brings you to downtown Sofia in about half an hour.
-The tickets are very affordable: 1.60 [leva][wiki:en:Bulgarian_lev] (**€0.80**).
+The tickets are very affordable: 1.60 {{< wiki "Bulgarian_lev" "en" "leva" >}} (**€0.80**).
 {{< imgfig "https://3.bp.blogspot.com/-0PzGuHvPB-8/WQ3-d4DtVhI/AAAAAAAAp5Y/L47XsSgGRP4KgiLPkstnzII-zIxfZFwzQCPcB/s1600/dsc04863.picasaweb.jpg" "Sofia subway." >}}

 These trains look much like those you see in Russia, especially the inside.
 I found it a bit strange that both trains and platforms were as good as empty by that time of day—Monday afternoon.